sadiahsaeed/Python/README.md

 5. Write a list comprehension which, from a list, generates a lowercased version of each string that has length greater than five.
-6. Let we have a dictionary D which contain roll number of students as key and its values shall be a list.
+6. Let we have a dictionary D which contain roll number of students as key and its values shall be the list.
 The list has tuples as its item.
 Each tuple represents the name of the subject and gpa of that subject.
 You can visualize the data structure as of following:
 Key Value
 2016-CS-700 [(DSA,3), (Algo,2.5), (AI,3)]